 What about clerks in post offices?

 Retail clerks are required to wear face coverings while working the counter serving customers in those jurisdictions that have implemented mandatory face covering orders.
 This requirement is in effect and is in addition to social distancing measures where there is tape on the floors separating customers by six feet and where there are shields in place in our retail units.
-However, retail clerks are not required to use a face covering in the backroom areas of a retail unit, provided that proper social distancing (six feet from others) can be achieved.
-This includes nonuse during their breaks while within the facility, and while the employee is retrieving mail items from the backroom areas, provided that proper social distancing can be maintained with other employees.
+However, retail clerks are not required to use a face covering in the back office areas of a retail unit, provided that proper social distancing (six feet from others) can be achieved.
+This includes nonuse of face coverings during their breaks while within the facility, and while the employee is retrieving mail items from the back office areas, provided that proper social distancing can be maintained with other employees.

-Are employees required to wear face coverings in the back off and/or on the workroom floor?
+Are employees required to wear face coverings in the back office and/or on the workroom floor?

 If employees cannot maintain the required six feet of distance from others, they are required to wear a face covering or mask.